Blossom end rot (BER)-

 Long stems in mature plants

-Drastic weather, high temperatures, wind, low humidity or other strain
+Drastic weather, high temperatures, wind, and low humidity.

 If you think there is a high chance for BER to occur, you can do these things for prevention: